Lbelus/CoderCloudEnv/README.md

 - Git (to push on selected projects using a milestone logic);
 - You can use any pc or mac with vscode (using a synced account);

-You can use whatever PC and be operational in a matter of minutes, your code is remote and safe, your coding environment clean and reproductible.
+You can use any PC and be operational in a matter of minutes, your code is remote and safe, your coding environment clean and reproductible.

 ## Create your server with kamatera